Horizon-Private-Server/horizon-wiki/getting-online/ps2/README.md

 It is also possible to use Open PS2 Loader (OPL).
 For UYA/R&C 3, you must use USB on OPL version 1.1.0.
 Other versions, as well as HDD and MX4SIO aren't able to play UYA online.
 For DL/Gladiator, you should use OPL version 0.9.3 as OPL seems to black screen whenever you use two USBs on later versions of OPL.

-To install the games on OPL, please refer to the guide linked below.
+To set up with OPL, please refer to the guide linked below.
 Please inquire in the `#tech-support` channel of the Horizon Discord server if you are having trouble setting up with OPL.
 - [English - thanks to pavo](https://docs.google.com/document/d/1cSwpXE4TPN4JAliNGKacys-EtoaoWDFqZhwP23DREOM/edit)